 HOA & Community Associations

 Landlords who wish to receive benefits from participating in affordable housing programs must be able to ensure their compliance with the numerous federal regulations.
-Some property management software products make this easier by including features that help the landlord file the correct paperwork and reapply every year for the credits.
-Renters and buildings must be carefully vetted to ensure compliance with federal guidelines regarding a renters’ annual income, public transportation access, and construction sustainability.
+Some property management software products make this easier by including features that help landlords submit the appropriate paperwork and apply for credits.
+Renters and buildings must be carefully vetted to ensure compliance with federal guidelines regarding a renter’s annual income, public transportation access, and construction sustainability.

-Property management software’s price depends on various factors.
-Every software company has slightly different offerings and may structure their software packages differently to appeal to different markets, so it is best to do in-depth research about the company and their proposed pricing contract before agreeing to anything.
+The price of property management software depends on various factors.
+Every software company has slightly different offerings and may structure its software packages differently to appeal to different markets, so it is best to do in-depth research about the company and its proposed pricing contract before agreeing to anything.
 However, in this section of our guide, we will highlight typical pricing structures and factors that contribute to cost, along with a general range of what you can expect to see in terms of pricing while shopping.

 How Much Does Property Management Software Cost?

-Factors That Affect The Price of Property Management Software
+Factors That Affect the Cost of Property Management Software

 Number of Rental Units